- Chart

 Disclaimers:

-This analysis is based on publicly available information and is intended for informational purposes only.
-It does not constitute financial advice.
-Market conditions and company performance are subject to change.
+This analysis is based on publicly available information and is for informational purposes only.
+It does not constitute investment advice.
+Financial data and market share figures are subject to change and may vary depending on the source and reporting period.
 Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.